-The QDMA National Youth Hunt has proven to be one of our most amazing success stories each year.
-In 2016, the event will once again be held at a property in Georgia in late October.
-Each year, the attendees enjoy not only the opportunity to harvest deer, but also camaraderie, along with once-in-a-lifetime experiences like rifle training from the US Army Marksmanship Unit and other unique sessions, including how to age deer, bird dog demonstrations, and much more.
+Every year, QDMA’s volunteer Branches introduce hundreds of young people to deer hunting, and the QDMA National Office joins their efforts with our National Youth Hunt.
+We seek nominee hunters who have the desire to go deer hunting but no chance to fulfill that desire, and we take them on a true “dream hunt.”
+Each year, the attendees enjoy not only the opportunity to harvest deer, but also camaraderie, along with once-in-a-lifetime experiences like rifle training with the US Army Marksmanship Unit and other unique sessions, including how to age deer, bird dog demonstrations, and much more.
 Over the course of the four-day event, the attendees make lasting memories and friendships while experiencing a beautiful property.

-To be consistent with the spirit and intent of the QDMA National Youth Hunt, please do your best to nominate a youngster who is NEW to hunting and, preferably, who would otherwise not have much opportunity to participate in the outdoor sports and that you believe will benefit the most from participating in the National Youth Hunt.
+To be consistent with the spirit and intent of the QDMA National Youth Hunt, we give priority to youngsters who are NEW to hunting and who would otherwise not have much opportunity to participate in the outdoor sports.